 - The Goomba: You!

 - Humans Are the Real Monsters: Subverted in the City.
 The narration notes that whoever created the City destroyed whatever environment was there to build it...but then turns around and points out that even so, at least they created something; all Born has done, meanwhile, is allow the Void to consume the world.

 - It Can Think: The Void is not just some mindless force of nature, it's learning how to hunt you down better.

 - Lethal Lava Land: The Volcano, which is, well, just that.
 There's even a massive lava floe that bobs up and down, preventing access to certain places.

 - Living Shadow: Born, as well as all the monsters.

 - The Lost Woods: The Living Forest, where you learn the color green, and where you first start finding some of the really risky Voidborn enemies.

 - Mana Meter: Determines how much more color you can put down, and it's shared by all five colors.

-- Nice Job Breaking It, Hero/What the Hell, Hero?: Born to himself, as he is slowly overcome by guilt after "condemning" every place he walks to a horrible destructive fate.
+- Nice Job Breaking It, Hero!/What the Hell, Hero?: Born to themself, as they are slowly overcome by guilt after "condemning" every place they visit to a horrible destructive fate.